TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2019-03-04-visual-basic.md

   - the_renegade_coder
 ---

+In this article, we'll tackle hello world in Visual Basic .NET.

 ## How to Implement the Solution

 At any rate, let’s dive right into Hello World in Visual Basic .NET: